Lost-Inc/Uganda-Knuckles/README.md

 Contributions, no matter how small or big, are always welcome; be worry however,\
 that it can take some time for us to review them.

-Fell free to fork and modify it to your own personal standards,\
+Feel free to fork and modify it to your own personal standards
-however, do not release your modified version to the public,\
-without letting us review it or even asking us for permission.